isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 <p>Butterfly Peas are a hardy edible flower that is used to colour drinks, desserts, and rice dishes. </p>
 	<p>An annual plant, Butterfly Peas are often grown in rotation with other fruiting climbers. </p>
   <p>This plant is part of the 	Fabaceae or Bean family, which includes other popular edible fruits like Winged Bean, Peanut, and Sword Bean.
-All members of the bean family can be used for companion planting as they can fix nitrogen into the soil. </p>
+All members of the bean family can be used for <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/companionplanting/">companion planting</a> as they can fix nitrogen into the soil. </p>
 	<br>
 </section>